Mimeograph

-A mimeograph machine (often abbreviated to mimeo, sometimes called a stencil duplicator) is a low-cost duplicating machine that works by forcing ink through a stencil onto paper.
+A mimeograph machine (the term often being abbreviated to mimeo), sometimes called a stencil duplicator or stencil machine, is a low-cost duplicating machine that works by forcing ink through a stencil onto paper.
 The process is called mimeography, and a copy made by the process is a mimeograph.

 Mimeographs, along with spirit duplicators and hectographs, were common technologies for printing small quantities of a document, as in office work, classroom materials, and church bulletins.
+For even smaller quantities, up to about five, a typist would use carbon paper.
 Early fanzines were printed by mimeograph because the machines and supplies were widely available and inexpensive.
 Beginning in the late 1960s and continuing into the 1970s, photocopying gradually displaced mimeographs, spirit duplicators, and hectographs.

-For even smaller quantities, up to about five, a typist would use carbon paper.

 Origins

 Use of stencils is an ancient art, but – through chemistry, papers, and presses – techniques advanced rapidly in the late nineteenth century:

 Papyrograph

 A description of the Papyrograph method of duplication was published by David Owen:

 A major beneficiary of the invention of synthetic dyes was a document reproduction technique known as stencil duplicating.
 Its earliest form was invented in 1874 by Eugenio de Zuccato, a young Italian studying law in London, who called his device the Papyrograph.
 Zuccato's system involved writing on a sheet of varnished paper with caustic ink, which ate through the varnish and paper fibers, leaving holes where the writing had been.
 This sheet – which had now become a stencil – was placed on a blank sheet of paper, and ink rolled over it so that the ink oozed through the holes, creating a duplicate on the second sheet.

 The process was commercialized and Zuccato applied for a patent in 1895 having stencils prepared by typewriting.